y-akbal/JuGrad.jl/README.md

 # JuGrad.jl

-This is a experimental reverse mode autograd stuff designed for educational purposses.
+This is an experimental reverse mode autograd stuff designed for educational purposses.
 Eventhough it works well, no promise to be fast and furious!
 It is in Pytorch's style: uses backward! and zero_grad! functions.
 It does take scalar based gradients, therefore can be used to implement simple optimization algorithms.

 ````julia